Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 >'For we wanted to come to you—I, Paul, more than once—and Satan hindered us.'
 (1 Thessalonians 2:18)
 - he prevents believers from effective christian service
+### Flesh
+>"'When the woman **saw** that the tree was good for food, and that it was a delight to the eyes, and that the tree was desirable to make one wise, she took some of its fruit and ate; and she also gave some to her husband with her, and he ate."
+Genesis 3:6)